awsdocs/amazon-ecr-user-guide/doc_source/registry-permissions-examples.md

 ## Example: Allow the root user of a source account to replicate all repositories starting with `prod-`<a name="registry-permissions-examples-specific"></a>

+If the `ecr:CreateRepository` action is removed from your registry permission statement, you can replicate your repositories\.
+However, for successful replication, you need to create repositories with the same name within your account\.

 ```
 {
     "Version":"2012-10-17",